How to Make Eggnog at Home

 The most important spice in eggnog is nutmeg.
 Obviously, you can use less for a subtle nutmeg flavor or use more to really feature it.
 I do think that’s the beauty of homemade food: that you can adjust the ingredients and taste to your liking.
 We will also add a bit of cinnamon and some vanilla extract.

-As I said above, this recipe works great in a non-alcoholic version.
-If you’d like to spike it or if you’re uncomfortable with using raw eggs and dairy, you can add some rum, bourbon, or cognac to it.
+If you’d like to spike it, or if you’re uncomfortable with using raw eggs and dairy, you can add some rum, bourbon, or cognac to it.
 If you do that, reduce the amount of milk so that it doesn’t become too runny.

 Equipment